-[beginning time extended to February 28, 1961 for a Veteran who served in county before August 5, 1964]
+[beginning time extended to February 28, 1961, for a Veteran who served in the county before August 5, 1964]

 It is important to note that the Veteran does not need to have been in combat.
 The Veteran only needs to have served for one (1) day during the dates mentioned above.

 The Veteran or Surviving Spouse must have a medical need that requires the aid and attendance of another to perform activities of daily living.
 A doctor will need to certify that the Veteran or Surviving Spouse does, in fact, need the assistance of another.

 The Department of Veterans Affairs (VA) calculates income in an odd way.
 First, the VA will look at all of your income.
 It will then subtract any unreimbursed medical expenses from your income.
 Unreimbursed medical expenses can include in-home caregiving expenses, assisted living expenses, insurance premiums, paying an adult child to be a caregiver, among others.
 The Veteran will receive the maximum benefit amount if the medical expenses exceed 105% of income, otherwise, a smaller amount will be granted.
 However, every Veteran’s situation is different and a detailed analysis is needed to determine income qualifications.